Chronic Mercury Poisoning & Health Risks

 The impact of these oral health issues on overall health is determined by the seriousness and duration of each, and how many are present in the individual.

-There is a strong possibility that a patient could be affected by one or all of the above oral health problems.
+There is a strong possibility that a patient could be affected by most, or all of the above oral health problems.
 For example, a patient could have periodontal disease (the most serious form of gum disease), suffer from chronic mercury poisoning, have an infection from a failed root canal, a cavitation infection, an allergic reaction to dental materials, and even fluoride poisoning—all present at the same time.
-Can you definitively say that none of your patients suffer any of those problems?

-I have another question for you.
 How many of your patients are suffering from health issues related to degenerative diseases and a depleted immune system?
-I’d suggest a majority are and I strongly recommend you take appropriate measures to determine whether gum disease, amalgam fillings, or any of the other oral problems I've mentioned, are contributing to the cause or severity of those diseases.
+I’d suggest many of them are and recommend you take appropriate measures to determine whether gum disease, amalgam fillings, or any of the other oral problems I've mentioned, are contributing to the cause or severity of their existing health problems.

-Determining and eliminating the source or contributing factor to any health problem should always be included when treating any illness.
+Determining and eliminating the source of, or contributing factor to, any health problem should always be a priority when treating any illness, dental or medical.
 Not doing so would jeopardize the success of the patient’s treatment and preclude the desired outcome.
 While there is no legal responsibility for health professionals to include the state of a patient's oral health as part of his/her total health assessment, I believe there is an ethical and moral one.